The cane toad is one of Australia’s best-known introduced pests.

 However, the biggest problem was the larvae of native beetles, which ate the roots of the sugar cane.
 These became collectively known as cane beetles, and it would take decades for scientists to determine precisely which beetles were the problem.

-Lobbying by cane farmers led to the establishment in 1900 of the Bureau of Sugar Experiment Stations (BSES), staffed by entomologists who worked on the cane beetle problem for many years before the introduction of the toad.
+Lobbying by cane farmers led to the establishment in 1900 of the Bureau of Sugar Experiment Stations, staffed by entomologists who worked on the cane beetle problem for many years before the introduction of the toad.

 Introduction of cane toads

-With limited staff and budgets, the BSES staff did the best they could with experiments on different chemical methods of control.
+With limited staff and budgets, Bureau of Sugar Experiment Stations staff did the best they could with experiments on different chemical methods of control.

-In June 1935, he travelled to Hawaii, captured a breeding sample and returned to Gordonvale near Cairns, where a special enclosure had been prepared for them.
+Three years later, in June 1935, Bureau entomologist Reginald Mungomery travelled to Hawaii where the toads had been introduced from Puerto Rico.
+He captured a breeding sample and returned to Gordonvale near Cairns, where a special enclosure had been prepared for them.

 By August, the toads had successfully reproduced in captivity and 2400 were released in the Gordonvale area.
 Remarkably, no studies of the potential impact on the environment had been carried out.
-Nor had the BSES even determined whether the toad would actually eat the cane beetles.
+Nor had the Bureau of Sugar Experiment Stations even determined whether the toad would actually eat the cane beetles.

 Walter Froggatt, a prominent entomologist, was rightly concerned that the toads would become a significant pest.
 He successfully prevailed on the federal Health Department to ban further releases of the toad.